Dennis Kempe: Karlsruher SC

 The 2012–13 season saw Kempe make 23 appearances in the 3.
 Liga, scoring thrice, as the club were promoted back to the 2.
 Bundesliga.
 On 18 September 2013, Kempe signed a two-year contract extension with Karlsruhe, keeping him at the club until 2016.
 Kempe remained a fairly regular player at Karlsruhe, though he often suffered from injuries that limited his playing time.

 In April 2016, he extended his contract with Karlsruhe by a further two years.
 Across the 2016–17 season, he made 21 appearances for the club in the 2.
 Bundesliga as they were relegated back to the 3.
 Liga.

 Erzgebirge Aue

 He joined 2.
 Bundesliga side Erzgebirge Aue on a two-year contract in the summer of 2017, despite still having a year remaining on his contract at Karlsruhe.
 Over the course of the 2017–18 season, he made 25 appearances in the 2.
 Bundesliga, scoring once, whilst he made 17 appearances over the 2018–19 season, scoring once.
 In May 2019, his contract was extended by a further year to the summer of 2020.
 He was released at the end of the 2019–20 season.

 Wehen Wiesbaden

 In August 2020, Kempe joined newly relegated 3.
 Liga side Wehen Wiesbaden on a one-year contract.
+He retired at the end of the 2022–23 season during which Wehen Wiesbaden achieved promotion to the 2.
+Bundesliga.

 International career

-Kempe has played for Germany at under-16 and under-19 level.
+Kempe played for Germany at under-16 and under-19 level.